Colin Falconer’s historical thrillers are exclusive to Amazon in Kindle, paperback and in Kindle Unlimited.

 Xanadu.
-Fact or Fable?
+Fact Or Table

-‘In Xanadu did Kubla Khan
+‘In Xanadu did Kubla Khan a stately pleasure-dome decree’

 The opening lines from Samuel Taylor Coleridge’s famous poem Kubla Khan have led some to believe that Xanadu was an imaginary place.
 Coleridge himself said that the poem was composed after he experienced an opium-influenced dream.